abrahim-djordjevic/core/backend/README.md

 ### 4. Cache Invalidation & The Nuke Protocol
 When a destructive command (`ObliterateNodes`) is received via the HTTP Body payload, the backend physically permanently deletes the data.
 Crucially, the process then executes `InvalidateCache()`, traversing the `ConcurrentDictionary` memory tree and safely removing the destroyed nodes so the server's internal memory perfectly mirrors the physical hard drive.

-### 5. Graceful Persistence (Shutdown)
-If the server is stopped (via terminal interrupt or process kill), the `IHostApplicationLifetime.ApplicationStopping` hook intercepts the shutdown command.
-The process freezes, locks the `_fileWriteLock`, serializes the active memory cache to JSON, and safely writes it to the disk before allowing the server to fully power off.

 ## 📂 Project Structure
 ```text
 backend/